 Over 200 years of African-American contributions and achievements have built the foundation of Milledgeville’s past.
-From faith to education to commerce, keep reading to discover five sites where Black history has contributed to forming a strong foundation for the vibrant community Milledgeville is today.
+From faith to education to commerce, keep reading to discover six sites where Black history has contributed to forming a strong foundation for the vibrant community Milledgeville is today.

 1. FLAGG CHAPEL BAPTIST CHURCH